Jade010/Java/README.md

-# Java
+# Java Portfolio
-This is my Java portfolio containing all of my work
+This contains the various projects i have worked on using Java.